1. Activity identification.

 4. Estimate activity completion time.

-Assigning an estimated duration to each identified activity is a critical input for the critical path method process.
+Assigning an estimated duration to each identified activity is a critical input for the CPM process.
 The accuracy of these duration estimates directly impacts the reliability of the critical path and the overall project schedule.
-Inaccurate estimates are a primary reason for CPM implementations to fail, as they lead to a flawed critical path and misleading float calculations, undermining all subsequent planning and control efforts.
+Inaccurate estimates are a primary reason why CPM implementations fail, as they lead to a flawed critical path and misleading float calculations — undermining all subsequent planning and control efforts.

 Several techniques can be employed for estimating activity durations: